ozborn/jbratuimatools/README.markdown

-Collection of java UIMA tools to handle analysis of BRAT annotations Includes functionality to:
+Collection of java UIMA tools to handle analysis of BRAT annotations.
+This code is very early in development and works for only 1 particular annotation format at this point in time.
+It includes functionality to:
 * Check for missing CUIs
 * Check for disrepancies
 * Output brat annotations overlayed on SemEval data